bpbpublications/Kali-Linux-for-Ethical-Hacking/README.md

-# Kali Linux for Ethical Hacker
+# Kali Linux for Ethical Hacking
- Kali Linux for Ethical Hacker, by BPB Publications
+ Kali Linux for Ethical Hacking, by BPB Publications